raspberry french 75

 • Garnish with a raspberry or a twist of lemon, if desired.

-When to Serve It
+When to Serve a Raspberry French 75

-This Raspberry Ginger French 75 is a crowd-pleaser any time you want to add a little sparkle to the moment.
+This Raspberry French 75 is a crowd-pleaser any time you want to add a little sparkle to the moment.
 Try it for:

 • Brunch gatherings – It’s a vibrant alternative to the usual mimosa.